As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time

 #5.
 Invest in your skill

 I know you are barely earning enough to feed yourself.
 But consider yourself a student in this journey.
 Learn, learn, and learn some more.

 There are two ways to do this: (1) Externally (2)Internally.

 The two might look the same at some point.

 Learn the Intrinsic Stuff

 Internally, these are things you learn on your own and are hard or impossible to teach others.

-I remember those days when I copy Chimamanda’s Americanah by hand.
+I remember those days when I copied Chimamanda’s Americanah by hand.
 When I wrote ebooks, I was imitating Gary Harbert or Joe Sugarman.

 I know this affects how I attend to certain topics or tasks.
 When I was doing those exercises, it seemed pointless.
 But you can tell that things will get better when you persist.
 You will absorb those people’s styles and improve.

 Also, you will learn some things that are personal.

 The External Stuff: Evidence of Expertise As A Freelance Writer

 Externally, this is evidence that says you are a professional in your niche.
 It includes everything you can show others, such as certificates from a course, blogs you have built, badges earned, etc.

 You can’t show the intrinsic stuff as much.
 But you can show external things.

 So what should I suggest to you?

 It depends on the kind of field or niche.

-I can tell you to take just one paragraph of your favorite author and rewrite that by hand.
+I can tell you to take just one paragraph from your favorite author and rewrite that by hand.
 Dissect it.
 Look at how each sentence forms a paragraph.
 Ask yourself what makes the paragraph great.
 If you do it daily for three weeks, you will wish you had started earlier.

 Will that work for other freelance writers?